No. I · Anno mmxxviBy Invitation

 Network ID

-A string baked into every signed envelope identifying which network the message belongs to.
+A string baked into every signed request identifying which network the message belongs to.
 Forks of the protocol pick their own network id and are isolated from each other by construction.
 The reference network is parley-mainnet.

 Trust model